nimachinikar/portfolio/Data Science Bootcamp Capstone/README.md

 -  &nbsp; On the main page, you can find 4 Jupyter files.
 If you want to run them, you can just run the 4_Modeling.
 It will launch all dependencies.
 -  &nbsp; Each Jupyter notebook saves the transformations applied in outputs and saves a python script in executables
 -  &nbsp; Key Images are saved in images
--  &nbsp; The folder Documentation contains a report summarizing the project (purpose, transformation, insight and modeling).
+-  &nbsp; The folder 'documentations' contains a report summarizing the project.
 It also contains a lighter version of the former meant for presentation.
 -  &nbsp; Source contains the original dataset

 <h3> Links </h3>

--  &nbsp; [Documentations](https://github.com/nimachinikar/portfolio/blob/main/Data%20Science%20Bootcamp%20Capstone/documentation): Contains a presentation and a report summarizing the process of the project
+-  &nbsp; [Documentations](https://github.com/nimachinikar/portfolio/blob/main/Data%20Science%20Bootcamp%20Capstone/documentations): Contains a presentation and a report summarizing the process of the project

 -  &nbsp; [PreProcessing](https://github.com/nimachinikar/portfolio/blob/main/Data%20Science%20Bootcamp%20Capstone/1_DataPreProcessing.ipynb)